1. What is NOCOPY?

 - profile options are the set of changeable options that affects how the application looks and behaves.

-- By setting profile options, the applications can be made to react in different ways for different users depending on the specific user attributes.
+setting profile options, the applications can be made to react in

 89. What are steps involved in developing a flex field?